kswan28/swift-agents-claude-code/README.md

 ## 👨‍💻 About the Creator

-Built with passion for iOS developers who create apps users love.
-This collection represents deep SwiftUI expertise and Apple design guideline knowledge, distilled into 5 powerful AI specialists.
+This app was built by Tiny App Studio to make your use of Claude Code for iOS apps more pleasant and fun.
+Enjoy!

 ## 📜 License

-MIT License - Use these agents freely in your iOS projects!
+MIT License - Use these agents freely in your iOS and Claude Code projects!

 ## 🤝 Contributing